MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/creating-API-flow-with-portal.md

 ms.reviewer: deonhe
 ---

-# Creating the API flow with the Power Automate portal
+# Creating the cloud flow with the Power Automate portal

 You can close both Power Automate Desktop windows and go to the [Power Automate portal](https://flow.microsoft.com/).
-Here, we'll create a Power Automate API flow that calls our Power Automate Desktop flow by using secure input parameters from the cloud.
+Here, we'll create a Power Automate cloud flow that calls our Power Automate Desktop flow by using secure input parameters from the cloud.

-**Note:** This particular API flow is designed as a *"*happy path," which means it has no exception handling, scoping, or try-catch-finally patterns.
+**Note:** This particular cloud flow is designed as a *"*happy path," which means it has no exception handling, scoping, or try-catch-finally patterns.
 A more resilient design approach can be found in the section [6.1 Creating SAP Desktop flow with Power Automate Desktop](#creating-an-sap-desktop-flow-with-power-automate-desktop).

 1. [Open the Power Automate portal](https://flow.microsoft.com/), sign in and make sure you're in the same Dataverse environment as the one used during the previous flow creation in Power Automate Desktop.